LaskawiecPiotr/ECG-Based-Apnea-Detection/README.md

 We use the **[Apnea-ECG dataset](https://www.physionet.org/content/apnea-ecg/)**, which contains electrocardiogram (ECG) recordings for sleep apnea detection.
 For details on how to access and use this dataset, please refer to the official dataset documentation.

-## Implementation

-The implementation follows the steps outlined in the paper, including:

-Data Preprocessing: Preparing the ECG signals for training and testing.
-Feature Extraction: Extracting features as described by the authors.
-Modeling and Classification: Building and training the models to detect sleep apnea events.

-## Tools and Libraries

 ## Web Application

 The web application allows users to upload their ECG recordings and obtain predictions in real time.